HugoMartinus499/voting_patterns/README.md

 - That younger voters/new voters will be more extreme in their voting patterns and value systems.

 ## Perceived challenges
+- Lack of expertise in ABM
+- Data (Lack of data, data for only Denmark)
+- Causal explanatory power

 ### ABM Modelling packages